gravitational/teleport/docs/quickstart.md

 ```

 At this point you should see Teleport print listening IPs of all 3 services into the console.
-Congratulations!
-You are running a single-node Teleport cluster.
+Congratulations - You are running Teleport!

 ### Creating Users